 The ethereal lights of an aurora occur when the trapped particles from the solar wind collide with atoms and molecules in the Earth’s atmosphere.
 The collisions produce energy which is released as a burst of light.
 When we gaze upon the dancing lights of an aurora, we are witnessing billions of individual collisions lighting up the magnetic lines of our planet.
 Pretty damn impressive!

 If you want to see an aurora, the closer you are to the auroral zone (auroral ovals), the better.
 The auroral zones are centred around the earth’s north and south magnetic poles – at a latitude approximately 60 -70 degrees north or south of the equator near the Arctic and Antarctic Circles.
 No matter how active the sun is, the aurora is always glowing within the auroral ovals.
 In principle, if you can get within the auroral zones, you will witness an aurora of some type.

 The most active auroras occur when there is an increase in solar wind activity.
 An increase in activity can lead to auroras being visible at lower latitudes.
 Although solar weather can change daily, an increase in solar wind activity occurs around the spring and autumn equinoxes.
 In Australia, it is common for people to photograph auroras from Tasmania around the time of an equinox.
 The more active auroras have even been photographed as far north as Southern Queensland.
-Imagine what these aurorae would like like if you could get a little closer to the action.
+Imagine what these aurorae would look like if you could get a little closer to the action.